Prometheus-Spark/hackathon-2024/README.md

 The production-ready files will be generated in the `dist` directory.

 ## 🏰 Process
-Initially, we must implement foundational features (FF) and add calendar content to enhance user functionality.
-Ensuring compliance with licensing and updating the README.md file, alongside creating an image folder for documentation purposes, are crucial early steps.
-Next, installing and implementing SASS and a CSS reset helps in maintaining consistent and manageable styling throughout the project.
+Initially, we implemented foundational features (FF) and added calendar content to enhance user functionality.
+Ensuring compliance with licensing and updating the README.md file, alongside creating an image folder for documentation purposes, were the early steps.
+Next, installing and implementing SASS and a CSS reset helped maintain consistent and manageable styling throughout the project.

-The creation of the page layout sets the structural foundation, followed by implementing routes and pages to ensure seamless navigation.
-Developing the navbar and incorporating a responsive mixin allows for a dynamic and adaptable user interface.
-Establishing default sizes for padding, gaps, margins, and typography, as well as adding a default color scheme, lays the groundwork for a cohesive design.
+The creation of the page layout set the structural foundation, followed by implementing routes and pages to ensure seamless navigation.
+Developing the navbar and incorporating a responsive mixin allowed for a dynamic and adaptable user interface.
+Establishing default sizes for padding, gaps, margins, and typography, as well as adding a default color scheme, laid the groundwork for a cohesive design.

-Styling the navbar and creating a hook for the navbar buttons enhance interactivity and user experience.
-Adjusting the logo color to accommodate dark mode, and implementing dark mode itself, are essential for modern design standards.
-Organizing the folder structure keeps the project maintainable and scalable.
+Styling the navbar and creating a hook for the navbar buttons enhanced interactivity and user experience.
+Adjusting the logo color to accommodate dark mode, and implementing dark mode itself, were essential for modern design standards.
+Organizing the folder structure kept the project maintainable and scalable.

-Integrating dependencies such as React-three Fiber and Drei facilitates advanced 3D graphics capabilities, which is vital for the visual appeal of a board game store website.
-Fixing folder inconsistencies ensures a clean and organized codebase.
+Integrating dependencies such as React-three Fiber and Drei facilitated advanced 3D graphics capabilities, which were vital for the visual appeal of the board game store website.
+Fixing folder inconsistencies ensured a clean and organized codebase.

-Creating specific pages like the calendar and implementing board game functionalities enriches the site’s content.
-Developing the home screen and menu page, followed by extensive color modifications, helps in achieving the desired aesthetic.
+Creating specific pages like the calendar and implementing board game functionalities enriched the site’s content.
+Developing the home screen and menu page, followed by extensive color modifications, helped in achieving the desired aesthetic.

-Making the website more SEO-friendly improves visibility and search engine ranking, while addressing inconsistent naming conventions and enhances code readability and maintenance.
-Adding a footer and creating a user interface for the menu page contribute to a complete and user-friendly site.
-Finally, modifying the home page, adding default background colors, completing the menu, and incorporating chess pieces on the home screen round off the development process, resulting in a polished and engaging website.
+Making the website more SEO-friendly improved visibility and search engine ranking, while addressing inconsistent naming conventions enhanced code readability and maintenance.
+Adding a footer and creating a user interface for the menu page contributed to a complete and user-friendly site.
+Finally, modifying the home page, adding default background colors, completing the menu, and incorporating chess pieces on the home screen rounded off the development process, resulting in a polished and engaging website.

 ## 👑 Challenges
 - Initial idea: